Jesus-QC/RealisticSizes/README.md

 # RealisticSizes
- A fun exiled plugin that make people have random sizes.
+ A fun exiled plugin that make each human have a random size.
+ Recommended for *roleplay* servers